sotormd/nixos/docs/images.md

 2. `gnome`: NixOS with the GNOME desktop environment.

+One image is offered for `aarch64-linux` architectures:

+1. `sdcard`: NixOS for sdcard targets.

 These images have experimental features `flakes` and `nix-command` enabled.

 The images include several useful packages for installation, recovery, etc.